 Our primary requirements for liquidity and capital are working capital, inventory management, capital expenditures and general corporate needs.
 We expect these needs to continue as we develop and grow our business.
-As of March 31, 2023, we had \$181.0 million in cash and cash equivalents.
-We incurred a net loss of \$28.6 million and \$13.8 million for the three months ended March 31, 2023 and 2022, respectively.
-We incurred cash outflows from operating activities of \$3.4 million and \$29.4 million during the three months ended March 31, 2023 and 2022, respectively.
+As of June 30, 2023, we had \$155.5 million in cash and cash equivalents.
+We incurred a net loss of \$66.8 million and \$25.7 million for the three months ended June 30, 2023 and 2022, respectively, and a net loss of \$95.4 million and \$39.5 million for the six months ended June 30, 2023 and 2022, respectively.
+We incurred cash outflows from operating activities of \$8.5 million and \$52.5 million during the six months ended June 30, 2023 and 2022, respectively.

-We maintain substantially all of our cash and cash equivalents in accounts with U.S. and multi-national financial institutions and our deposits at these institutions exceed Federal Deposit Insurance Corporation ("FDIC") insured limits.
-The Company does not believe it is exposed to any unusual credit risk or deposit concentration risk beyond the normal credit risk associated with commercial banking relationships.
+We maintain substantially all of our cash and cash equivalents in accounts with a diverse set of U.S. and multi-national financial institutions and our deposits at these institutions exceed Federal Deposit Insurance Corporation insured limits.
+The Company does not believe it is exposed to any unusual credit risk or deposit concentration risk beyond the ordinary credit risk associated with commercial banking relationships.

 We expect our cash and cash equivalents, together with cash we expect to generate from future operations, will be sufficient to fund our operating expenses and capital expenditure requirements for a period of at least twelve months from the date of this Quarterly Report on Form 10-Q. However, because we are in the growth stage of our business and operate in an emerging field of technology, we expect to continue to invest in research and development and expand our sales and marketing team.
-We may require additional capital to respond to the expected growth in the demand for equipment purchases to support our "leased equipment" offering, technological advancements, competitive dynamics or technologies, customer demands, business opportunities, challenges, acquisitions or unforeseen circumstances and in either the short-term or long-term may determine to engage in debt financings or enter into credit facilities for other reasons.
-If we are unable to obtain adequate financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
-In particular, global events such as the public health emergencies, including the COVID-19 pandemic and its variants, international political turmoil, including Russia's invasion of Ukraine and related international sanctions, supply chain disruptions, the ongoing negotiations regarding the United States' federal government's debt limit, and prolonged inflation and rising interest rates have resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
+We may require additional capital to respond to the expected growth in the demand for equipment purchases to support our "leased equipment" offering, technological advancements, competitive dynamics or technologies, customer demands, business opportunities, challenges, acquisitions, or unforeseen circumstances and in either the short-term or long-term may determine to engage in debt financings or enter into credit facilities for other reasons.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
+In particular, global events such as the public health emergencies, including the COVID-19 pandemic and its variants, international political turmoil, including Russia's invasion of Ukraine and related international sanctions, supply chain disruptions, and prolonged inflation and rising interest rates have resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
 If we are unable to raise additional funds when or on the terms desired, our business, financial condition and results of operations could be adversely affected.